Our global team has extensive experience with cloud and cloud native computing, Kubernetes, Knative, and DevOps

 Ray George has worked in a PR and marketing capacity with venture-backed B2B start-ups since 2000.
 Some of the companies he’s partnered with include Ansible (acquired by Red Hat), Cloudera (NYSE), MuleSoft (acquired by Salesforce.com), Puppet and Nimble Storage (acquired by HPE).
 Ray is based in Santa Barbara, CA. Ray loves reading, travel, discovering new music and Tottenham Hotspur!
 Fun fact too Ray was once in a band with the drummer of Foo Fighters where they played Rush and Led Zeppelin covers.

-Greg Wallace is an experienced technology marketing leader with over 20 years experience at large and small companies across a number of domains.
+Greg Wallace is a technology marketing leader with over 20 years experience at large and small companies across a number of domains.
 He is a passionate advocate for open source technology and the people that create it.
 Greg served as Senior Director of Marketing at the Linux Foundation from 2015 to 2018, where he helped launch the Hyperledger project, and supported the Node.js Foundation, the JS Foundation, and the Open Mainframe project.
 During his previous marketing career at Nortel, SugarCRM, Inlet Technologies (now Cisco), and freelancing with too many start-ups to count, Greg has performed many different types of marketing, including product, demand generation, channel, and content.
-Greg earned joint MBA and Masters of International Affairs degrees from Columbia University in 1999 and has the student loans to prove it.
+Greg earned joint MBA and Masters of International Affairs degrees from Columbia University in 1999.
 Outside of work, Greg enjoys spending time with family, traveling to his home away from home in Barcelona, and the beach.
 He volunteers with his church youth program as a high school adult leader, and as a writer for the FreeBSD Foundation.

 Gary Myk has more than 25 years of high-tech industry experience including numerous leadership roles at both start-ups and enterprise organizations.
 As VP of Sales and Business Development for TriggerMesh, Gary is responsible for driving global sales with a focus on growing the company’s enterprise and channel partners.
 Prior to joining TriggerMesh , Gary worked at CloudBolt opening up the central US region.
 His tenure also includes VP of Sales at Centata and WW VP of Sales at Zenoss.
 Prior to entering into sales, Gary led several System Engineering organizations at both Motive and IBM Tivoli.